AdrianRodriguezNaranjo/Project-Desic/README.md

 ### Entity-relationship
 ![Entidad relacion](https://github.com/JoelMartinHernandez/Proyecto-Desic/assets/131310480/53c42eb9-d4bf-418d-b028-d10c292cd152)
-The "Users" table contains the fields ID, username, password, name, and discriminator(this controls the roles of the users)
+### The "Users" table contains the fields ID, username, password, name, and discriminator(this controls the roles of the users)
+this table contains the information of the users cas name, password and username.

-The "Lines" table contains the ID, number, firstBusStop, LastBusStop
+### The "Lines" table contains the ID, number, firstBusStop, LastBusStop
+the table line contains the information of each line and what is the Started bus stop and what is the last stop od this line.

-The "Users_Lines" table is created based on the many-to-many relationship between the "Users" and "Lines" tables.
+### The "Users_Lines" table is created based on the many-to-many relationship between the "Users" and "Lines" tables.
 This table contains "UsersID," which is the primary key of the "Users" table, and "LinesID," which is the primary key of the "Lines" table.
+this one is the table with relaciona the table user and lines by the relationship of many to many.

-The "Schedule" table contains the fields ID, HourAndMinutes, and LinesID, which is the primary key of the "Lines" table.
+### The "Schedule" table contains the fields ID, HourAndMinutes, and LinesID, which is the primary key of the "Lines" table.
+this table contains the schedule of each line showing the hour.

-The "BusStops" table contains the fields ID, Location, and LinesID, which is the primary key of the "Lines" table.
+### The "BusStops" table contains the fields ID, Location, and LinesID, which is the primary key of the "Lines" table.
+this table contains the stops of each line showing the location

 ### Class diagram
 ![Diagrama de clases2 Desic](https://github.com/JoelMartinHernandez/Proyecto-Desic/assets/131310480/68aa25d2-4986-41cc-8687-fc7c62cd539f)